-Figure 3: Workflow of a Transcript-enhanced host.
-Part (a) of the figure shows a host enclosing a guest within a transaction and an inlined introspection block, while part (b) shows the JavaScript runtime and the DOM subsystem.
-The labels 1-6 in the figure show: 1. the host's DOM being cloned at the start of the transaction, 2. the host's call stack before a call that suspends the transaction, 3. the call stack after suspension, 4. the host's call stack when the transaction is about to resume; the speculative DOM has been updated with the requested changes, 5. the host's call stack just after resumption, 6. shows the transaction committing, which copies all speculative changes to the host's DOM and JavaScript heap.
+Figure 2: Workflow of a Transcript-enhanced host.
+Part (a) of the figure shows a host enclosing a guest within a transaction, while part (b) shows the JavaScript runtime and the DOM subsystem.
+The labels O-O in the figure show: O the host's DOM being cloned at the start of the transaction, O the host's call stack before a call that suspends the transaction, O the call stack after suspension, O the host's call stack when the transaction is about to resume; the speculative DOM has been updated with the requested changes, O the host's call stack just after resumption, O shows the transaction committing, which copies all speculative changes to the host's DOM and JavaScript heap.
 The thick lines on the call stacks denote transaction delimiters.
 Arrows show control transfer from the transaction to the iblock and back.